 That’s all the motivation I need.
 Somewhere in the back of my mind, turbo boosters ignite a new surge of thinking.
 Crazy, unexpected wisdom.
 A few minutes later, I realize I’ve blown past 39 and am well into the 40s.
 Maybe even the 50s.

-The Theory of 39 works for blog topics and conference themes and career moves and vacation plans and I-don’t-know-what-else.
+The Power of 39 works for blog topics and conference themes and career moves and vacation plans and I-don’t-know-what-else.

 You tell me.